-Teen births hit record low, CDC reportsFebruary 11th, 2013 by Serena Gordon, Healthday Reporter in Health /
+Teen births hit record low, CDC reportsFebruary 11, 2013 by Serena Gordon, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—Teen birth rates have dropped yet again, reaching a historic low, and the number of babies being born early or with a low birth weight has also declined, a new U.S. government report shows.

 Many factors may account for the improvement, experts say.

 "We talk more about teen pregnancy, the responsibility of having a child and how difficult it is to be a teen mom.
 We also talk about contraception and abstinence more," explained Dr. Jill Rabin, chief of ambulatory care, obstetrics and gynecology at Long Island Jewish Medical Center, in New Hyde Park, N.Y.

 "Adults have to remember we're fighting the adolescent sex drive that developed as a matter of survival of the species," Rabin said.
 "It's important to remember the three I's when you're working with teens.
 They think they're immortal, invincible and infertile.
 We have to convince them otherwise and dispel the myths, and the message needs repetition."

 As for the decrease in preterm and low-birth-weight babies, Rabin noted that "prenatal care is getting better, and the message of the importance of prenatal care is getting out there."